-- taking the action requested in the petition
+- a. taking the action requested in the petition

-- considering the petition at a council meeting
+- b. considering the petition at a council meeting

-- holding an inquiry into the matter
+- c. holding an inquiry into the matter

-- undertaking research into the matter
+- d. undertaking research into the matter

-- holding a public meeting
+- e. holding a public meeting

-- holding a consultation
+- f. holding a consultation

-- holding a meeting with petitioners - □ referring the petition for consideration by the appropriate Review Panel\ - calling a referendum - writing to the petition organiser setting out our views about the request in the petition - \ Review Panels are committees of councillors who are responsible for scrutinising the work of the Council in other words, they have the power to hold the Council's decision-makers to account.
+- g. holding a meeting with petitioners

+- h. referring the petition for consideration by the appropriate Overview and Scrutiny Panel\

+- i. calling a referendum

+- j. writing to the petition organiser setting out our views about the request in the petition

+- \ Overview and Scrutiny Panels are committees of councillors who are responsible for scrutinising the work of the Council in other words, they have the power to hold the Council's decision-makers to account.

-If your petition is about something over which the Council has no direct control (for example the local railway or hospital) we will consider making representations on behalf of the community to the relevant body.
+If your petition is about something over which the Council has no direct control (for example the local railway or hospital) we may consider making representations on behalf of the community to the relevant body.
 The Council works with a large number of local partners and where possible will work with these partners to respond to your petition.
 If we are not able to do this for any reason (for example if what the petition calls for conflicts with council policy), then we will set out the reasons for this to you.

-If your petition is about something that a different council is responsible for, we will consider what the best method is for responding to it.
-This might consist of simply forwarding the petition to the other council but could involve other steps.
+If your petition is about something that a different council is responsible for we will consider what the best method is for responding to it.
+This might consist of simply forwarding the petition to the other council, but could involve other steps.
 In any event we will always notify you of the action we have taken.